-- 9:10.
-The Commission shall ensure that for each fishery, sufficient data shall be collected and provided to the Commission within a suitable timeframe to assess the fishery's performance, and CCMs' compliance with relevant agreed management measures. - 10.11.
-TAs part of an individual harvest strategy, the Commission may adopt a monitoring strategy for a fishery (where necessary data is-are not already required to be provided to the Secretariat) or rely on data required to be provided under existing Commission-CMMs and the Scientific Data to be Provided to the Commission standards. - H:12.
-For each fishery with an established harvest strategy, the Scientific Committee and other relevant subsidiary bodies, as appropriate, shall periodically evaluate the performance of the fishery against the agreed operational management objectives (as specified through the performance indicators and reference points).
+- 8. As part of an individual harvest strategy, the Commission may adopt a monitoring strategy for a fishery or stock relying on data provided to the Commission. - 9.
+For each fishery or stock with an established harvest strategy, the Scientific Committee and other relevant subsidiary bodies, as appropriate, shall periodically evaluate the performance of the fishery or stock against the agreed operational management objectives (as specified through the performance indicators and reference points and harvest control rules).
 The Scientific Committee shall report its findings and advice to the Commission.